 All seven of the wastewater treatment plants (WWTPs) in Lycoming County are undergoing very costly infrastructure upgrades to meet the stringent nutrient discharge requirements imposed by the US EPA and PA DEP to satisfy the Chesapeake Bay Tributary Strategy.
 In addition, several of the municipalities in the Williamsport area are in the midst of very costly upgrades to their sanitary sewer collection systems in response to other PA DEP mandates.
 These capital- intensive projects were in the planning stages as the Gas Industry arrived.
 To be fair, the gas industry did not drive the need for these projects but does benefit by these initiatives being rapidly completed.
-Moreover, the financing of this list of water and sewer projects has severely strained the capital reserves and borrowing capacities of these
+Moreover, the financing of this list of water and sewer projects has severely strained the capital reserves and borrowing capacities of these entities authorities/municipalities.

-The needs and opportunities of the gas industry have emerged at a very challenging time for public officials. entities authorities/municipalities.
 Thus, many authorities and municipalities find it very difficult to muster the funding needed to expand infrastructure to respond quickly to gas industry needs and related community growth.
 What is clear is that federal, state, and local funds are needed now more than ever before.
 It is equally clear that the infrastructure needs cited in the Marcellus Shale Commission Report to the Governor in 2011, and subsequently identified in Pennsylvania's Act 13 legislation, are critical to our growth and economic vitality.